 - Fill the tray to about 1 1/4 inches from the top with a sterile growing medium made especially for starting seeds, such as Garden Solutions (r) First Start (tm) Seed Starter.
 Put the filled tray in a larger pan and add water to about halfway up the sides of the flat.
 Let the flat stand overnight to moisten the soil.

 - Press the seeds into the planting mix to the depth recommended on the seed packet.
 Water with a misting spray bottle or with a fine overhead spray from a watering can.
 Keep the growing medium evenly moist, but never waterlogged.

 - Ensure sufficient humidity by placing a thin pane of glass on top of the flat, and keep it in a spot where you can provide the soil and air temperatures and the amount of light recommended on your seed packet.
-An alternative to this, is to use Gurney’s Mini Electric Greenhouse, which will control humidity for you.

 - Make up for any deficiency of sunlight by placing fluorescent light above the flat.
 Keep the lights on around the clock until the seeds germinate.

 - Watch for signs of germination: The first thing you'll see will be a set of what appear to be small leaves.
 These are actually food storage cells called cotyledons.
 (Germination times vary greatly; again, your seed packet will tell you when to expect the first signs of life.)
 Continue to water so that the soil stays evenly moist.